Dunbeth Moss & Kipps Way

 We took a slight detour towards the end of this walk to investigate this waste ground path sandwiched between a mucky burn and the back of industrial units.

-After taking a silly wrong turn at the very end of our adventure we missed out visiting the formal Dunbeth Public Park for our picnic and ended up instead and the much smaller Kipps Park half a mile away, time to head home Rudy? 😅
+After taking a silly wrong turn at the very end of our adventure we missed out visiting the formal Dunbeth Public Park for our picnic and ended up instead at the much smaller Kipps Park half a mile away, time to head home Rudy?

 *blep*